Welcome to the Stat 295

 Not so free software

 S Plus is not free, but there is a fairly inexpensive student package.
 It is sold by Mathsoft.
 Most of the functionality of S Plus can be found in the free R package (above) so unless you need something not available in R, you don't need to buy S Plus.
-Also, S Plus has some memory management problems that cause problems in large simulations.
+Also, S Plus has had some memory management problems that cause problems in large simulations.
 R does not have this problem.

 Matlab is another software package that has become popular for MCMC simulations.
 It is faster than R or S Plus.
 A student version is available.
 Matlab can be instructed to produce C or C++ code, which will run very fast.